What to Expect When You’re Expecting a Cow…. Part Three

 You might be wondering why we would have so many babies every year if we are just going to sell them.
 Why does the farm think it’s so important to continue to breed?
 I wondered that myself, so I stole Miss Polly’s iPhone and did some research on heritage breed livestock.

-We cows and the sheep are heritage breeds, and you
+We cows and the sheep are heritage breeds, and you can find

 But why is it so important to preserve these heritage breeds?
 Well, we are often uniquely adapted to survive in the environment where we were originally bred.
 We often are better at foraging compared to commercial breeds, as opposed to eating commercial feed, so we have less of a negative environmental footprint.
 Speaking of footprints, we also tend to be smaller than commercial breeds, so our feet cause less soil compaction!